 This member has provided no bio about themself...

-Just thought that I would share a bit about my game development experience in these past 2.5 years to those that are willing to listen.
+Just thought that I would share a bit about my game development experience in these past 3 years of my game Stitched to those that are willing to listen.
 Hopefully someone finds this interesting or helpful.

 After finishing the basic framework and refining the game mechanics, I gathered several talented friends and pitched them my idea.
 Despite the small budget, we had to work with, everyone was on board.
 Development was progressing and I started seeing my dreams become reality.
 Unfortunately, my team members begin to lose interest as time progresses.
 This was when I learned the importance of team morale and the difficulty of commitment.
 There was a period of time when I was the only person working on the project, and had wanted to quit several times myself.
 But then, I realized I have too much attachment to my project so I continued to persevere and it was well worth it.
 Eventually, developing the game became an enjoyable experience rather than a struggle.
 The whole process opened my eyes It broadened my experience in not only coding and debugging, but also art, sound design, and how to effectively convey mood through the environment.
 I became more independent, having to take on multiple roles because the team spirit we had was just not there anymore.